logo

 }

-Step 2: Prepare the SIWE message
+Step 3: Prepare the message

 if (!valid) {

-throw new Error('Failed to prepare message');
+throw new Error('Failed to prepare SIWE message');

 }